jackhardy1/martian-robots-test/README.md

 #### 13:40 (1 hour gone)
 Robot can now carry out mutliple commands at a time from a selecion of "L,R,F", tests passing.

+#### 14:01
+Robot is lost when out of bounds, and keeps last position before leaving boundaries

 ## Test Instructions
 #### Developer Programming Problem